vryy/4C/README.md

 ### Prepare and Run Simulations

-After sucessfully building 4C, the executable `4C` is located in your build directory `<path/to/build/dir>/`.
+After successfully building 4C, the executable `4C` is located in your build directory `<path/to/build/dir>/`.
 It needs to be invoked together with an input (`.dat`) file via

 ```bash